bishtanuj/dataStructure/Graphs/README.md

         4. **Cons of Adjacency List**:
             - **Slower for Finding All Edges**: To find all edges, we must explore all connected nodes.
             - **Not Ideal for Dense Graphs**: For dense graphs, adjacency matrices may be more efficient.
+2. **Adjacency Matrix Representation**:
+    - An **adjacency matrix** is a way of representing a graph as a matrix of boolean (0's and 1's).
+It provides a compact and efficient representation for both directed and unidirected graphs.
+    - Here are the key points:
+        1. **Definition**: